Common Anti Air Modular Missile (CAMM)

 Additional test firing was completed in 2014 and final qualification firings for CAMM were conducted in 2015 at the Vidsel range in Sweden.

-Even before it has formally entered service, Sea Ceptor has achieved some measure of export success with Brazil and New Zealand being the first two notable future customers.
-Chile has down selected Sea Ceptor for its three Type 23 Frigates with a final decision between it and the IAI/Rafale Barak 8 expected in 2016.
+Even before it has formally entered service, Sea Ceptor achieved some measure of export success with Brazil and New Zealand being the first two export customers.
+Chile later down selected Sea Ceptor for its three Type 23 Frigates with the contract coming a few years later.

 The Sky Sabre system as a whole was subject to £148 million on contracts;